AS OF November 2022, I am OPEN for ONE editing job starting December or January.

 Leona helped me see an old manuscript with new eyes.
 She’s insightful, cuts right to the chase, and sometimes gives a few examples to show how to do something differently.
 A great editor.

-The first 1,000 words of any editing job are free.
+The first 1,000 words of any full price editing job, of at least 10K word count, are FREE.
 That’s right–I will give the first thousand words you send me a free editing treatment, just as though you were paying me for the job.
 If you like my style, my suggestions, my ideas, then we’ll talk price.
 If you don’t–just tell me what didn’t suit you about my editing, so that I can learn from it in the future, and we’re quits.

 Now, obviously, there’s a limit to how low I can go on an editing job price–I do have bills, like everyone here.
 Please take a look at the Editorial Freelancer’s Association web site; I normally won’t be too far off the higher end of that suggested price.

-FIRST, send me a query letter, just as though you were applying for an agent or an editor.
-If your project sounds like a good fit for me, I’ll ask for the first thousand words.
+FIRST, send me a query.
+Tell me about your project!
+If it sounds like a good fit for me, I’ll ask for the first thousand words.
+If it’s not a good fit, I’m happy to refer you to another editor.

-AFTER I’ve returned the free editing sample, and we’ve agreed on a contract, I normally ask for half down up front.
+AFTER I’ve returned the free editing sample, and we’ve agreed on a contract, I ask for half down up front.
 I work with flat fees, not by the hour, and I madly overestimate the time the job should take, to account for Life Happenings.
-I’ll bill you for the remainder when I’m done with the job, and once that payment clears my bank, the edited MS heads for your inbox.
+I’ll bill you for the remainder when I’m done with the job.
+Once that payment clears my bank, the edited MS heads for your inbox.

 IF YOU’RE BROKE: I will work with writers on a tight budget.
 Here are the options: